certinia/asist/DEVELOPING.md

 ## 📦 Packaging the Extension

-This is for information only packaging and releasing is handled in Github.
+This is for information only.
+Packaging and releasing are handled in GitHub.
 Once you're ready to package the extension for distribution:

 Package the extension: